Who We Are

 - Fall 2013: delfin bautista comes on board as the new Director.

-- Spring 2019: Tyrone Carr and later Micah McCarey comes on board as Interim Directors; the LGBT Centers welcomes its first Assistant Director, Dr. Jan Huebenthal.
+- Spring 2019: Tyrone Carr and later Micah McCarey come on board as Interim Directors; the LGBT Centers welcomes its first Assistant Director, Dr. Jan Huebenthal and first full-time administrative coordinator, Becky Arnold.

 - 2004 ~ Ohio University offers Domestic Partner Benefits to domestic partners and children of domestic partners, as a matter of equity and fairness.